cj1128/tiny-x64-helloworld/README.md

   syscall
 ```

-Use `nasm` to assemble our code and we get 440 bytes.
+Use `nasm -f elf64` to assemble our code and we get 440 bytes.

 ## Step7: Handmade Binary